-Vision and computational photography: The Snell's window effect has been used previously [9] for a passive vision sensor using a refractive slab.
+Vision and Computational Photography: The Snell's window effect has been used previously [9] for a passive vision sensor using a refractive slab.
 In contrast, we use liquid media that allows mechanical motion inside the optics and enables both passive and active sensing.
 It is worth noting that MEMS and other spatial light modulators have been widely used in vision and imaging as programmable templates [1, 10].
 While we use a single MEMS sensor in this work, much of our optical designs will carry over to such devices.
-Curved optical designs can enhance the FOV of our devices, and our ideas complement work in computational photography to increase imaging bandwidth using curved sensors [11-13] and artificial insect eyes [14, 15].
+Curved optical designs can enhance the FOV of our devices, and our ideas complement work in computational photography to increase imaging bandwidth using curved sensors [11, 12, 13] and artificial insect eyes [14, 15].

-MEMS mirrors: Since the first MEMS scanning mirror by K. E. Peterson [16], MEMS mirrors have enabled applications such as optical coherence tomography [17], projectors and displays [18] and printers [19].
+MEMS Mirrors: Since the first MEMS scanning mirror by K. E. Peterson [16], MEMS mirrors have enabled applications such as optical coherence tomography [17], projectors and displays [18] and printers [19].
 Wide-angle MEMS mirrors in air include different driving mechanisms such as electrostatic [20, 21], piezoelectric [22], electromagnetic [23], and electrothermal [24].
 Some of these technologies have problems when operating in liquid.
 For example, due to viscosity damping, most resonance-based electrostatic or piezoelectric mirrors may have significant decrease in performance.
 We focus on electrothermal devices since electromagnetic mirrors require magnets or coils which increase fabrication complexity.
 In addition, electrothermal devices have a large spacing underneath the mirror, which allows liquid to fully surround the mirror and prevents air bubbles from forming.

-Although Huang et al. [23] investigated the impact of acoustic MEMS devices in water, we were the first [5] to show that MEMS mirrors immersed in liquid could scan over a large range at moderate speed and could also have interesting control properties such as voltage, temperature gradient, etc. In particular, we showed an increased optical viewing angle is possible.
-In this paper we propose a design with a wider FOV than [5] and we are the first to use MEMS mirrors immersed in liquid for structured light reconstruction.
+Although Huang et al. [25] investigated the impact of acoustic MEMS devices in water, we were the first [7] to show that MEMS mirrors immersed in liquid could scan over a large range at moderate speed and could also have interesting control properties such as voltage, temperature gradient, etc. In particular, we showed an increased optical viewing angle is possible.
+In this paper we propose a design with a wider FOV than [7] and we are the first to use MEMS mirrors immersed in liquid for structured light reconstruction.

-Other miniature wide-FOV optics: Wide FOV optics [25] and micro-optics are active research fields [26-28].
+Other Miniature Wide-FOV Optics: Wide FOV optics [26] and micro-optics are active research fields [27, 28, 29].
 Our liquid MEMS design offers a new axis of optical modulation when compared to other available options.
-For example, commercially available fish lenses (such as [29]) and those custom made for research purposes (e.g. [30]) consist of multiple optical elements at cm scales.
-However, using these for MEMS modulation, as done by [30], has resulted in only 120° FOV being demonstrated.
-Miniature polygonal mirror wheels allow fast laser modulation for a variety of applications such as range scanning [31].
+For example, commercially available fish lenses (such as [30]) and those custom made for research purposes (e.g. [31]) consist of multiple optical elements at cm scales.
+However, using these for MEMS modulation, as done by [31], has resulted in only 120° FOV being demonstrated.
+Miniature polygonal mirror wheels allow fast laser modulation for a variety of applications such as range scanning [32].
 However, when compared with MEMS devices, polygonal mirrors face a disadvantage with respect to raster scanning; 2D MEMS mirrors can switch very quickly to reflect light in different directions, which is not possible with a polygonal mirror wheel.
-Curved mirrors allow panoramic imaging for computer vision applications [32] and have no dispersion related problems.
+Curved mirrors allow panoramic imaging for computer vision applications [33] and have no dispersion related problems.
 Some designs, such as hyperbolic and ellipsoidal mirrors, have single-viewpoints, which allow many computational advantages.
-Unfortunately, to the best of our knowledge, the state-of-the-art for miniature curved mirrors does not appear to have a greater FOV than 45° [33].
+Unfortunately, to the best of our knowledge, the state-of-the-art for miniature curved mirrors does not appear to have a greater FOV than 45° [34].

-3. MEMS mirror immersed in liquid
+3. MEMS Mirror Immersed in Liquid

 Electrothermal lateral shift free (LSF) mirrors with three bimorph segments can cancel the lateral shift and achieve large actuation range [24].
 We created a device using this principle, shown in Fig. 2(I-II).
-The fabrication process for this device is the same as reported in [24].
 The large initial elevation and separation of the bimorph beams make the mirror less likely to suffer from the damping or stiction problems that occur in a liquid medium.
-In addition, as the resonance cannot be excited when the MEMS mirror scans in liquid with large viscosity, the actuation mechanism is required to be able to generate large enough scan range at non-